Vincross/mind-documentation/Development/hexasim.md

 # Using the HEXA Simulator

-We provide a 3D [HEXA Simulator](https://www.vincross.com/download-hexa-simulator) application so you can modify and control your HEXA from your computer.
+We provide a 3D [HEXA Simulator](https://www.vincross.com/download-hexa-simulator) application so you can modify your HEXA from your computer.

 You can use it as a sandbox for prototyping and designing new moves.

 HEXA Simulator is available for both Windows and macOS.

+# Sandbox Editor

 ![](/assets/Screen Shot 2017-08-15 at 9.15.13 PM.png)